 • Ductwork quality and age.

-• How many windows your home has and the style, because large or picture windows may be lower efficiency.
+• How many windows your home has and the style, because expansive or picture windows may be less efficient.

 • Insulation quality and thickness.